salmonix/incremental_query_cache/README.md

 ## Concept

-Compared to low level approaches, there is no heuristics to figure out how to chache and update the result set.
-The client is expected to know his query and table structure, can provide the update SQL and writes a minimum boilerplate code to use the cache properly.
+The client is expected to know his query and table structure, can provide the update logic and writes a minimum boilerplate client code to use the cache.
 For automated update wrap the boilerplate code into a procedure and use a cron, eg. [pg_cron](https://github.com/citusdata/pg_cron).

 The cache is wrapped in a set of stored procedures serving as API.
 The query is on-demand updated by the client via the proper API calls.
 On each update the query calculates the deltas since the last call, using the incremental attibute, updates the cache and returns the table name of the cached values to the client.